ImperialCollegeLondon/pyrealm/docs/source/users/demography_two/canopy.md

 ### Community definition

-To recap, a [plant community](./community.md) consists of a number of individual stems that are growing together in a location.
-The community structure groups individuals together into cohorts that are defined as:
+To recap, a plant community consists of a number of individual stems that are growing together in a location with a known area.
+The individuals are grouped together into cohorts that are defined as:

 * a number of individuals,
 * with identical {term}`diameter at breast height<DBH>` (DBH, $D$),